yqiaorong/Dream_Viewer/project_directory/github_code/01_eeg_preprocessing/README.md

 # Running the analysis-preprocessing:

-run_all_scripts.py (This preprocesses all datasets, including THINGS， DEED)
+run_all_scripts.py (This preprocesses all datasets, including DEED, THINGS)

 DEED.py (This preprocesses one specific subject of DEED.)